dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 try MyWebsite().publish(withTheme: .foundation)
 ```

-Xcode will complain it *Cannot find FoundationHTMLFactory in the scope* and it's correct.
+Xcode will complain it *Cannot find FoundationHTMLFactory in the scope* and it's not wrong (this time).
 You need to create it.
-But before you do that, change the name of your new HTMLFactory to whatever name you'd like.
+But before you do that, change the name of your new HTMLFactory inside the theme extension to whatever name you'd like.
 I'll name it **MyThemeHTMLFactory()**.

 ## Styling

 To create your own custom theme, you need to create a CSS file.

-The theme you defined in **main.swift** is still pointing to foundation theme's **styles.css** file and if you try and build the website, it will fail.
+The theme you defined in **main.swift** is still pointing to foundation theme's **styles.css** file and you need to create your own.

 In your Xcode project, under **Resources**, create a new folder and name it **MyTheme**.